5.4 Search Warrants, Entry Rules, and Returns

 Key Takeaways

-• CCP Chapter 18 supplies the BPOC search-warrant framework, including grounds, contents, execution, time allowed, return, and custody of property.
+• CCP Chapter 18 supplies the BPOC search-warrant framework: grounds, contents, execution, the time allowed, the return, and custody of seized property.

-• A search warrant needs a sworn factual basis and particular attention to the place, person, property, and legal grounds.
+• A valid search warrant needs a sworn factual basis (probable cause) and particularity as to the place, person, property, and legal grounds.

-• No-knock and knock-and-announce entries are separate concepts, but both require attention to officer safety, evidence risk, and lawful authorization.
+• No-knock and knock-and-announce entries are distinct concepts; both turn on officer safety, evidence-destruction risk, and lawful authorization.

 Search Warrant Process